-The sixty-seventh session of the Commission on the Status of Women will take place from 6 to 17 March 2023.
+The sixty-eighth session of the Commission on the Status of Women will take place from 11 to 22 March 2024.

 The Commission on the Status of Women (CSW) is the principal global intergovernmental body exclusively dedicated to the promotion of gender equality and the empowerment of women.